 I do think this series has a lighter, less dramatic tone than the original series.
-It didn’t seem as dramatic as the One Week Girlfriend Series, rather the drama is more in everyday relationship obstacles and occurrences.
+It didn’t seem as melodramatic as the One Week Girlfriend Series, rather the drama is more in everyday relationship obstacles and occurrences.
 I appreciated the more realistic tone and that we didn’t fall into the many new adult romance clichés that we could have.

 Anything I Didn’t Like?